Sampling random graphs with specified degree sequences: Results

-As with loopy multigraphs, the network’s maximum degree and whether the space is stub-labeled or vertex-labeled govern the choice of sampling gap $\eta_0$ (see Appendix~\ref{appendix:multigraphs}), just as it does in the loopy multigraph space.
-Repeating our analysis on this corpus of 142 multigraphs, we find that the estimated sampling gaps of all 142 networks in stub-labeled space and of 78 (54.9\%) networks in the vertex-labeled space exhibit a familiar linear pattern in the number of edges $m$ (Fig.~\ref{SamplingGapResults}d,h)\footnote{As in Fig.~\ref{SamplingGapResults}g, the estimated sampling gaps shown in for networks whose maximum degree exceeds the threshold given in the text are excluded from Fig.~\ref{SamplingGapResults}h}.
-The scaling laws of $\eta_0 = m/3 + 300$ in the stub-labeled space, and $\eta_0 = m/2.7 + 100$ in the vertex-labeled space for networks whose maximum degree does not exceed the safe margin of $\max_i k_i^2 \leq \frac{1}{3}2m$, provide an upper bound on the estimated sampling gaps for nearly all multigraphs in the corpus.
-For the 26 (18.3\%) loopy multigraphs where this is not true in the stub-labeled space, the resulting error is 3.9\%; and, for the seven (8.9\%) loopy multigraphs that satisfy our maximum degree constraint and yet the scaling law is not an upper bound in the vertex-labeled space, the error is 11.2\%.
+Real world networks with multi-edges but no self-loops are also uncommon.
+We construct an empirical corpus of 142 such networks by obtaining 32 of them from public repositories and generating 110 multigraph networks by removing the self-loops of our loopy multigraphs.
+As with loopy multigraphs, the network’s degree distribution and whether the space is stub-labeled or vertex-labeled govern the choice of sampling gap $\eta_0$ (see Appendix~\ref{appendix:multigraphs}).
+Repeating our analysis on this corpus of 142 multigraphs, we find that the estimated sampling gaps of the networks in the stub- and vertex-labeled spaces (Fig.~\ref{SamplingGapResults}d,h) exhibit similar patterns to the loopy multigraph spaces.
+These results corroborate the fact that the probability of a double-edge swap rejection due to self-loops (Eq.~\eqref{eq:q}) in negligible, as reflected by the similarity of the Markov chain's behaviour in the multigraph and the loopy multigraph spaces.
+The scaling laws of $\eta_0 = 2m$ for loopy multigraphs in the stub-labeled space, and of $\eta_0 = 2.3m$ for loopy multigraphs in the vertex-labeled space that satisfy the maximum degree criterion $\max_i k_i^2 \leq 2m/3$ provide good upper bound on the estimated sampling gaps.
+Only one network (0.7\%) in the stub-labeled space has an estimated sampling gap 1.02 times our upper bound of $\eta_0 = 2m$, and two in the vertex-labeled space that satisfy the maximum degree criterion (2.5\%) have an estimated sampling gap $1.07$ times our upper bound of $\eta_0 = 2.3m$.